 It’s the perfect time to sew a placemat for Santa with a Dresden template.
 Christmas is coming and this is the perfect touch to add to Christmas Eve festivities.
 We always leave cookies and milk for Santa and vegetable sticks for the reindeer.
-This post is sponsored by Nancy’s Notions but the ideas and opinions are my own.
+Handmade gifts and decorations are so special and this one is no different!
+Before we start sewing, how about a FREE letter template for Santa?

 - Assorted Fabric Scraps and White Felt